 Yes, Iron needs are increased during pregnancy because your body uses iron to make extra blood to transport oxygen for the mother and her baby during this time.
 The WHO recommends 30mg of daily iron during pregnancy, especially during the second and third trimester.

 Yes, Active Iron is suitable for vegetarians.
-Vegetarians are at higher risk of iron deficiency.
+Vegetarians may benefit from taking an iron supplement if they cannot meet their iron requirements through diet alone.
 Although a vegetarian diet will be high in iron rich foods, these plant-based sources of iron are poorly absorbed.
 This may be coupled with other potential absorption obstacles such as phytates in whole grains and legumes or tannins in tea and coffee.
 There is the equivalent of 17 cups of spinach in one capsule of Active Iron, that is a lot of iron to get from your diet alone.

 Active Iron isn’t suitable for Vegans as it contains whey protein.